This page describes how to view and use the dashboard associated with a service.

 The Service details pane displays the ID, type, and labels associated with the service.
 The following screenshot shows an example from an App Engine service:

 The Alerts timeline pane shows the history of any SLO-based alerting policies that have recently fired.
 When an alerting policy fires, it raises an incident.
 The following screenshot shows the incidents raised by firing alerts for the last day:

 The colored bands show the duration of the incident.
 To see more information about an incident, hover over the colored band.
 A card appears that identifies the alerting policy, indicates when the alerting policy fired, and shows the current status of the incident.
 Clicking Alert details on the card takes you to the Incident details page in Cloud Monitoring.
-For more information on this page, see Incidents and events.
+For more information on this page, see Incidents.

 The default display period is one hour.
 To change the display period, select a different value in the Time Span selector.

 To remove the alerting timeline from the display, click schedule Hide timeline.